g-s-k/parsley/README.md

-# Pathetic, Abysmal Rusty Scheme Engine
+# parsley

-what if scheme...but rust
+what if scheme...but rust. still working on a backronym.

 ## helpful hints